repibox/legal/README.md

 ### Footnotes and Miscellany

 The source of these legal documents are attributed and based off [Legalmattic source](https://github.com/Automattic/legalmattic).
-Genuienly appreciate everything Automattic and the Wordpress community has done for open source.
+Genuinely appreciate everything Automattic and the Wordpress community has done for open source.